Heart Disease and Colds

 While there is no vaccine against the cold, there are immunizations that can help prevent other respiratory infections, such as pneumonia and the flu.
 The CDC recommends that people with chronic medical conditions, including heart disease, get the flu vaccine as soon as it becomes available each year so that your body has time to build up enough antibodies before the flu season kicks into high gear.
 Flu season can begin as early as October and last as late as May.
 Vaccination before December is best, but you can still get vaccinated in December or later, if needed.
 The flu shot usually becomes effective about two weeks after your vaccination.

-In addition, avoid crowds during cold and flu season, since colds and particularly the flu can cause serious problems for people with heart disease.
+In addition, avoid crowds during cold and flu season, because colds and particularly the flu can cause serious problems for people with heart disease.
 Keep your immune system working at its peak by getting plenty of sleep, eating a nutritious diet, exercising regularly, and avoiding stress.
 Also, pay attention to healthy lifestyle habits by avoiding cigarette smoke and air pollutants.